7uperior/famlafl/docs/source/portfolio_optimisation/mean_variance.rst

 .. warning::
     Although we have written extensive unittests, the custom allocation code is still in an experimental stage and you may encounter errors which we may have failed to incorporate.
-We request you to raise an issue `here <https://github.com/hudson-and-thames/mlfinlab/issues>`_ and we will promptly push a fix for it.
+We request you to raise an issue `here <https://github.com/hudson-and-thames/famlafl/issues>`_ and we will promptly push a fix for it.

 Implementation
 ##############

-.. automodule:: mlfinlab.portfolio_optimization.mean_variance
+.. automodule:: famlafl.portfolio_optimization.mean_variance

     .. autoclass:: MeanVarianceOptimisation
         :members: